-New for 2013 is our live coral exhibit.
 The live coral exhibit emphasizes the importance of coral and why they need our protection; in fact, this exhibit has helped educate guests and raise awareness about the need to conserve coral reefs.
 Something many of our fans don’t know, the GCA has been growing coral from tiny pieces called fragments which were acquired from other institutions.
 This allows us to display live coral without harming natural reefs.

 In this 500 gallon exhibit, Candy Cane, Striped Mushroom, Trumpet and many other colorful hard and soft corals are on display.
 Pictured below is Frogspawn coral.